StevenLomon/CS50-final-project/README.md

 3. Generate a unique result ID using uuid4
 4. Redirect to the result page where the result will be fetch using the resultID

+The SQLite db connection was set up without the CS50 training wheels and a duck_results table was created

 Try it out here: